robwil/darebee-workout/README.md

 4) Fetch those video pages, scraping for Youtube embed.
 5) Outputting the workout graphic, followed by any found Youtube embeds from steps 3-4.

+## Requirements

+You will need a Google Cloud account.
+The application expects the JSON for a valid Service Account to be dropped in the root of this directory, with the filename `.gcloud_darebee.json`

 ## Deployment

 ```